Richard von Coudenhove-Kalergi

-Richard Nikolaus Eijiro, Count of Coudenhove-Kalergi (16 November 1894 – 27 July 1972) was an Austrian-Japanese politician, philosopher and Count of Coudenhove-Kalergi.
+Richard Nikolaus Eijiro, Count of Coudenhove-Kalergi (16 November 1894 – 27 July 1972), was a politician, philosopher, and count of Coudenhove-Kalergi.
 A pioneer of European integration, he served as the founding president of the Paneuropean Union for 49 years.
 His parents were Heinrich von Coudenhove-Kalergi, an Austro-Hungarian diplomat, and Mitsuko Aoyama, the daughter of an oil merchant, antiques-dealer and major landowner in Tokyo.
-His childhood name in Japan was Aoyama Eijiro.
+His childhood name in Japan was Eijiro Aoyama.
 Being a native Austrian-Hungarian citizen, he became a Czechoslovak citizen in 1919 and then took French citizenship from 1939 until his death.

 His first book, Pan-Europa, was published in 1923 and contained a membership form for the Pan-Europa movement, which held its first Congress in 1926 in Vienna.
 In 1927, Aristide Briand was elected honorary president of the Pan-Europa movement.
 Public figures who attended Pan-Europa congresses included Albert Einstein, Thomas Mann and Sigmund Freud.

 Coudenhove-Kalergi was the first recipient of the Charlemagne Prize in 1950.
 The 1972–1973 academic year at the College of Europe was named in his honour.
 Coudenhove-Kalergi proposed Beethoven's "Ode to Joy" as the music for the European Anthem.
 He also proposed a Europe Day, a European postage stamp, and many artifacts for the movement (e.g. badges and pennants).

 Family roots

 Coudenhove-Kalergi was the second son of Heinrich von Coudenhove-Kalergi (1859–1906), an Austro-Hungarian count and diplomat.
 His mother was Mitsuko Aoyama (1874–1941).
 His father, who spoke sixteen languages and embraced travel as the only means of prolonging life yet died in his forties, had prematurely abandoned a career in the Austrian diplomatic service that took him to Athens, Constantinople, Rio de Janeiro and Tokyo, to devote himself to study and writing.

 Coudenhove-Kalergi's parents met when his mother helped the Austro-Hungarian diplomat after he fell off a horse while riding in Japan.
 In commenting on their union, Whittaker Chambers described the future originator of Pan-Europe as "practically a Pan-European organization himself."
 He elaborated: "The Coudenhoves were a wealthy Flemish family that fled to Austria during the French Revolution.
 The Kalergis were a wealthy Greek family from Crete.
-The line has been further crossed with Poles, Norwegians, Balts, French and Germans, but since the families were selective as well as cosmopolitan, the hybridization has been consistently successful."
+The line has been further crossed with Poles, Norwegians, Balts, French and Germans".
 The Kalergis family roots claim their descent from Byzantine royalty via Venetian aristocracy, connecting with the Phokas imperial dynasty.
 In 1300, Coudenhove-Kalergi's ancestor Alexios Phokas-Kalergis signed the treaty that made Crete a dominion of Venice.

 During his childhood, Coudenhove-Kalergi's mother had read aloud to him Momotarō and other Japanese fairy tales.